Getting to the bottom of 200,000 years of history

 Girraween is an Aboriginal word, meaning ‘place of flowers’.
 Palaeoecologist Dr Cassandra Rowe from JCU has been monitoring vegetation in and around the lagoon and is excited at the prospect of examining pollen grains from the sediment cores.

-Working with slices of about two cubic centimeters, Dr Rowe is able to isolate pollen grains and examine them under a microscope.
+Working with slices of about two cubic centimetres, Dr Rowe is able to isolate pollen grains and examine them under a microscope.

 “The pollen has preserved really nicely,” Dr Rowe said.
 “I have around 130 different pollen types, representing different plants.
 The detail that gives us is quite extraordinary.”